 Understanding Connection Logic

-Creating the environment to connect to a cluster node works usually seamlessly.
-Creating publishers and consumers can cause problems as the client uses hints from the cluster to find the nodes where stream leaders and replicas are located to connect to the appropriate nodes.
+Creating the environment to connect to a cluster node usually works seamlessly.
+Creating publishers and consumers may encounter connection issues because the client relies on cluster hints to locate stream leaders and replicas.

 To make the local development experience simple, the client library can choose to always use localhost